 Depending on which state has jurisdiction over your case, the amount of compensation you can recover may be subject to caps (limits).
 In some states, like Pennsylvania, no caps are imposed on the recovery for nursing home malpractice cases.

 Our attorneys are well-versed in each state’s laws concerning residents’ rights and nursing home safety regulations.
 We will help you understand your legal rights, the legal deadlines that affect your case, and other important aspects of filing a claim or lawsuit against the facility your loved one escaped from.

 Contact a Nursing Home Elopement and Wandering Lawyer

 A supervised group outing can be a fun way for a nursing home resident to spend their afternoon.
 However, leaving the premises without supervision opens a doorway to grave danger, as does unsupervised wandering throughout the facility.

 If your mother, father or family member was injured after leaving a nursing home, they may be entitled to financial compensation for the resulting harm.
-To learn more about bringing a nursing home injury claim, contact us at (215) 666-7777 today.
+To learn more about bringing a nursing home injury claim, contact us today.
 The consultation is free, and we will keep your personal information confidential.